Healthcare in Germany: Statutory health insurance (GKV)

 GKV insurers reported reserves of more than €18 billion in 2017, but a deficit of €6.25 billion by early 2025.

 Funds must accept all applicants and offer a comprehensive benefits package.
 Members may choose optional tariffs such as higher deductibles, reimbursement bonuses, or reduced benefits for lower contributions.

 Self-employed persons and unemployed individuals without benefits must pay the full premium.
-Those unemployed but insured under GKV pay a minimum of €279.60 per month (2025).
+Those unemployed but insured under GKV pay a minimum of roughly €270 per month (2026).

 Provider payment is negotiated corporatistically between physicians’ associations and insurers at the Länder level.
 Social welfare beneficiaries are also covered, with municipalities paying contributions.

 Private health insurance (PKV)

-Residents may qualify for private insurance if their annual income exceeds €73,800 (2025), or if they are civil servants, self-employed, or students.
+Residents may qualify for private insurance if their annual income exceeds €77,400 (2026), or if they are civil servants, self-employed, or students.
 About 11% of the population is privately insured.